linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 High volatility stocks, those involved in special situations like mergers, and others for which there is a large desire in the market to sell them short can be notoriously hard to borrow.
 They may be essentially unavailable for borrowing at all, or only available if the borrower pays a large rebate rate.

-# Gold Futures Arbitrage from the Short Side
+## Gold Futures Arbitrage from the Short Side

 Suppose that, in addition to the data given above, the 6 month gold lease rate is a $3.75\%$ annual rate, i.e., $1.875\%$ holding period return over 6 months.

 The long "cash and carry" arbitrage is not affected directly by this.

-The short arbitrage will now require a cash payment of  $1600 \times 0.01875 = \$ 30$ per ounce to borrow the gold.
+The short arbitrage will now require a cash payment of $1600 \times 0.01875 = \$30$ per ounce to borrow the gold.
 The apparent \$30 per ounce arbitrage profit at a futures price of 1650 disappears.

 The arbitrage trade in gold produces the following price bounds:

-$\mathrm{F} \leq 1680$ , to prevent arbitrage on the long side;
+$\mathrm{F} \leq 1680$, to prevent arbitrage on the long side;

-$1650 \leq F$ , to prevent short arbitrage.
+$1650 \leq F$, to prevent short arbitrage.

 This translates to a kind of bid-ask spread for futures (1650 bid, 1680 ask), based on arbitrage.